MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 *Example of a Teams recording of call with more than four participants:*
 ![Screenshot showing five people in a Microsoft Teams call.](media/5call.png)

-If you want the recording to capture the exact layout of the call you configure, use the Windows Game Bar to capture a screen recording of your computer.
-Learn more about the Windows Game Bar [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all#desktop-screen-recording-using-windows-game-bar).
+If you want the recording to capture the exact layout of the call you configure, [use the Windows Game Bar](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all#desktop-screen-recording-using-windows-game-bar) to capture a screen recording of your computer.

 ## Use call controls